 Meaning of Sedan Vs. Convertible

 Vehicle classifications can get confusing.
-It seems like all sorts of names are batted around to describe the latest rides, with new ones coming out all the time.
+It seems that various names are being bandied about to describe the latest rides, with new ones emerging all the time.
 What once seemed like a simple matter of describing a vehicle’s body style has now become more complex and seemingly contradictory.

 But through it all, some terms have remained common, such as “sedan” and “convertible.”
 What do these two descriptors mean, and can a sedan be a convertible?